-The Committee develops educational programs such as webinars, seminars and interactive workshops).
-These programs provide the profession with education on emerging areas of practice, practice management advice, and training at more advanced level of IP practice.
+The committee develops educational programs offered in webinar and interactive workshop formats.
+These programs provide the profession with continuing education on emerging areas of practice, substantive law, ethics & professionalism, practice management, and education at more advanced level of IP practice.
+It leads the yearly Patent and Trademark Case Law Review series.